ZewoGraveyard/Router/README.md

 That way, with routes `/hello/world`, `/hello/:greeting`, and `/hello/*`, `/hello/world` would get matched by only the static route and not by the parameter or wildcard routes.

 ### Applying and creating Middleware
-Middleware is a really powerful part of the Zewo application structure. `Router`, along with all `Responder`s, can have middleware applied to them.
-Let's create a simple middleware which will catch errors in the responder chain and respond with a customizable error page.
-Zewo already provides this for you by the name of [Recovery Middleware](https://github.com/Zewo/RecoveryMiddleware), but as an exercise let's try re-implement it.
+Middleware is a powerful part of the Zewo application structure. `Router`, along with all `Responder`s, can have middleware applied to them.
+We will create a middleware which will catch errors in the responder chain and respond with a customizable error page.
+Zewo already provides this for you by the name of [Recovery Middleware](https://github.com/Zewo/RecoveryMiddleware), but as an exercise we will re-implement it anyway.

-The ideal syntax that we want to end up with is this:
+This is the ideal syntax that we want to end up with:

 ```swift
 enum CustomError: ErrorProtocol {